na-na-hi/renget/archive/vpmdcloverpb.md

 ###Psyduck
 >a psyduck with epilepsy that has to sleep and rest a lot more than the average pokemon but i can contribute incredible energy.
 Kinda punk but also sweet.
 And extremely, extremely broke

+###Sentret
+>Sentret the Sentret is a feral child.
+Bright eyed, bushy tailed and far too trusting.
+Will jump off a bridge if all his friends do it.
+Eats garbage.
+Is easily distracted.
+Also easily impressed, thinks every other person at the guild is the absolute coolest.
+Fearless, more from not comprehending danger than any sort of bravery.
+Will talk too much if you let him.
+Chronic idiot.
+Only vaguely interested in finding his dead parents.

 ###Tooca/Lapi
 >Lapi (male Axew):